FiV0/web-crawler/README.md

 You need to have Java version 1.6 or later installed (check with `java -version`).
 To build or run the program you need [leiningen](https://leiningen.org/).
 Leiningen is a buildtool for clojure.
 Please follow the instructions at the leiningen homepage to install it.

+Use of this project requires that [Graphviz](http://www.graphviz.org) is installed, which can be checked by running `dot -V` at the command line.
+If it's not installed, you can follow the instructions at http://www.graphviz.org/download/ .

 You can then either run the program directly via leiningen, like so:
 ```
 lein run -d www.example.com